ryangreenhall/insight/README.markdown

 #Insight

 Provides a dashboard that collates information from multiple deployed web application nodes into a single view.
-Insight relies on web applications exposing their configuration properties as a resource, which provides the information as JSON.
+Insight relies on web applications exposing their configuration properties as a resource, which provides status information as JSON.

 ## JSON format

 Insight supports three types of property:

+*   Property - a simple configuration property;
+*   Integration Point - a property that configures an external dependency;
+*   Event - values that correspond to events that are of interest, e.g number of errors in the last hour.

     {